DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 Lighting

-One of the most crucial elements to being safe is having adequate lighting.
-As I previously mentioned, I originally was just going to use my Coast headlamps and flashlights, and I do use them all the time when I am camping with my trailer; however, I felt that having hard mounted camp lighting that I could turn on with the flip of a switch would be necessary.
+One of the most crucial elements of safety is adequate lighting.
+As I previously mentioned, I originally was going to use my Coast headlamps and flashlights, and I do use them all the time when I am camping with my trailer; however, I felt that having hard-mounted camp lighting that I could turn on with the flip of a switch would be necessary.
 As such, I installed two different sets of camp lighting.

 The first set I installed was Diode Dynamic white led strip lighting.
 This is my primary lighting and is designed to allow me to see everything I need at my base camp.
 I use these lights for cooking and general tasks around the trailer that require good lighting.

-I highly recommend installing some hard-wired lights that you can control with the flip of a switch.
-Having lights hard mounted and wired eliminates the need for finding a flashlight or headlamp, having to temporarily mount it to your trailer, and recharging.
-LEDs use very little energy too.
-You need to have hard wired lights!
+I highly recommend installing hard-wired lights that you can control with a flip of a switch.
+Having lights hard-mounted and wired eliminates the need to find a flashlight or headlamp, temporarily mount it to your trailer, and recharge.
+LEDs use very little energy, too.
+You need to have hard-wired lights!

 Charging

-I mentioned that I have a Renogy 50-watt solar panel and Voyager 10-amp charge controller which provide power to my Interstate battery.
+I mentioned that I have a Renogy 50-watt solar panel and Voyager 10-amp charge controller, which provide power to my Interstate battery.
 This system has worked flawlessly.
-I’m a firm believer in solar being a must on an overland trailer, but you should also have a second, redundant source of power.
+I’m a firm believer in solar being a must on an overland trailer, but you should also have a second, redundant power source.

-The intent of the on board charger is not to find a magical power source out in the woods, but to allow you to fully top of your batteries at home prior to leaving on your adventure.
-In addition, I know I have also used my trailer to go camp at state parks.
-Most state parks have 110V hook ups.
+The intent of the on-board charger is not to find a magical power source in the woods, but to allow you to fully top off your batteries at home before leaving on your adventure.
+In addition, I know I have used my trailer to camp at state parks.
+Most state parks have 110V hookups.

-The charger is simply a good, secondary source of power if needed.
+The charger is simply a reliable secondary power source if needed.
 I won’t say it is a must, but I do believe it is a great item to have.

-In addition to charging the main battery on my trailer, I also have a Blue Seas dual USB charger outlet mounted to my main electrical enclosure for charging my phone, lights, camera, and other electrical devices.
+In addition to charging the main battery on my trailer, I also have a Blue Seas dual-USB charger outlet mounted in my main electrical enclosure for charging my phone, lights, camera, and other devices.

-This is a great item to install and will ensure that you keep all of your devices charged up!
+This is a great item to install and will help you keep all your devices charged!

 Water

-Currently, my water system is purely for showering, washing dishes, cleaning up, etc. I do not have an on board potable water system.
-Can you make an on board water system for drinking water…yes.
+Currently, my water system is used only for showering, washing dishes, and cleaning up.
+I do not have an on-board potable water system.
+Can you make an onboard water system for drinking water… yes.

-For me, I found it to be much simpler to pack a few gallons of water in my cargo area that way I don’t have to worry about filter systems, disinfectants, maintenance, etc. I most definitely could have made a potable water drinking system, I just didn’t have a need.
-If I intended to go off grid for longer periods of time I would have implemented a filtration system, but packing in a few gallons of water is much easier.
+For me, I found it much simpler to pack a few gallons of water in my cargo area, so I don’t have to worry about filter systems, disinfectants, maintenance, etc. I most definitely could have made a potable water drinking system, but I didn’t have a need.
+If I intended to go off-grid for longer periods, I would have installed a filtration system, but packing a few gallons of water is much easier.

-My water system is essentially a 26-gallon sprayer tank from a hardware store, 2.2 gallon per minute diaphragm pump, reinforced nylon hose, and a sprayer attachment.
+My water system is essentially a 26-gallon sprayer tank from a hardware store, a 2.2-gallon-per-minute diaphragm pump, a reinforced nylon hose, and a sprayer attachment.

-My initial design did not have the sprayer attachment on the end of the hose…but I believe one is needed.
-Without a sprayer attachment you can only control the flow of water with your electrical system switch.
-Having a sprayer attachment allows you to use water on and off while you shower or wash dishes and not waste precious water.
-In addition, the pump has a built in pressure switch which automatically turns off the pump when you are not using the sprayer attachment.
+My initial design did not have the sprayer attachment on the end of the hose…But I believe one is needed.
+Without a sprayer attachment, you can only control the water flow with your electrical system’s switch.
+Having a sprayer attachment lets you use water on and off while you shower or wash dishes, without wasting precious water.
+In addition, the pump has a built-in pressure switch that automatically shuts off when you are not using the sprayer attachment.

 All in all, my water system is very simple, but it works great for what I wanted it to do!